Devin77Chen/lead-management-challenge/SOLUTION.md

 Detox. https://github.com/wix/detox/

 # TODOS
-Due to the time constraint, the following features are treated as improvements for this project:
+The following features are treated as improvements for this project:
   1. Error Boundary.
 Wrap components that have a higher risk of crashing into a custom error boundary component to handle component crashing gracefully.
   1. Authentications flow.
 Authentications flow is not yet implemented.
 A logged-in user is mocked in both the server and the react native app.
   1. A Github submodule/npm package could be set up to share utilities(the utils folder) that are used in both the server and the app.
 Now they are declared separately.